aquacash5/CSVSearch/README.md

       --version          show program's version number and exit -s SQL, --sql SQL  run's SQL command, outputs csv, and quits

+     alternatively you can pipe a csv file into this and output a query to a pipe

 While inside program

     Enter a query to execute query